10 Steps to Starting a CBD Business in 2020

-6. Select a Good Partner from Whom Your Purchase Your Product
+6. Select a Solid Partner from Whom to Purchase CBD Product

 This is where Joy Organics can come into play.
 You want to make sure you’re offering a line of high-quality CBD products that result in a high reorder.
 If not, you’re going to have some problems.
 If you’re not selling a high enough quality CBD product, you’re going to have a higher return or refund request rate.
 You’ll have people returning the product or making disputes with your merchant processor.

-If your chargebacks hit one percent, you run the risk of getting shut down in the CBD business.
+If your chargebacks hit 1%, you run the risk of getting shut down in the CBD business.
 Your merchant processor will shut you down and, once rejected from one CBD merchant processor, you get rejected from them all.

 Nothing speaks higher of Joy Organics products than the reorder rate.
-After the four or five month mark of being open, already over 50% of the people who entered the store were return customers, with the next highest percentage being people from referrals.
-Doctors, personal trainers, chiropractors and every professional out there are recommending people to Joy Organics.
+After the four or five month mark of being open, over 50% of the people who entered the store were return customers, with the next highest percentage being people from referrals.
+Doctors, personal trainers, chiropractors, and every professional out there are recommending Joy Organics.

 Understand, cheap is cheap.
-Cheap results in returns, chargebacks and a nightmare of a business you don’t want to have.
+And that results in returns, chargebacks, and a nightmare of a business you don’t want to have.
 With quality comes value that makes the product worth it.